vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/PREFATORY_NOTE.md

 Abhinavabhārati on N.S.
 6.31

-2. The Philosophy of the Tantraloka in the First Three Ahnikas with translation into English, by Ira Bajpai, thesis submitted to the Lucknow University for Ph.
+2. The Philosophy of the Tantrāloka in the First Three Ahnikas with translation into English, by Ira Bajpai, thesis submitted to the Lucknow University for Ph.
 D. Degree in 1971 (unpub- lished).

 X

 PREFATORY NOTE

 studies' which merit special mention here.
-Pandey and myself have constantly dwelt on the Tantrāloka, but the whole exercise becomes of secondary impor- tance because it is Abhinavagupta or Krama system, as the case may be, that is being studied and not the Tantraloka and as such, only the relevant material is being referred to.
+Pandey and myself have constantly dwelt on the Tantrāloka, but the whole exercise becomes of secondary impor- tance because it is Abhinavagupta or Krama system, as the case may be, that is being studied and not the Tantrāloka and as such, only the relevant material is being referred to.
 For example, Pandey's mainstay are the 1st to 5th and 29th Ahnikas, while mine are the 1st, 4th, 13th and 30th.
-Goudriaan's obser- vations are important, but he takes up the Tantraloka for a very brief treatment.
+Goudriaan's obser- vations are important, but he takes up the Tantrāloka for a very brief treatment.
 Recently a major work that has come to our notice is the Upodghata (Sans- krit introduction to the Luptagamasamgraha by B.V.
 Dwivedi).
 It comes as an appendix to the first two volumes of the Luptagamasamgraha which are the compilation of citations from the Agamas in various sources and has assumed the form of an introduction to the 2nd Volume.
-The Upodghata deals, inter alia, with the citations in the Tantraloka and the Tantra- lokaviveka.
+The Upodghata deals, inter alia, with the citations in the Tantrāloka and the Tantra- lokaviveka.
 In the first part Dwivedi's perspective is

 1. (i) K.C.
 Pandey